OctopusDeploy/docs/docs/approvals/index.md

 To build on our ITSM change management support further, we are also pleased to announce our Jira Service Management integration as an early access preview.

 The Jira Service Management integration ensures that teams using this platform can access the benefits of creating change requests automatically in Octopus.
 It makes it easier to manage deployment pipelines at scale, reducing the complexity of change management.
 Integrating Octopus with Jira Service Management reduces the need for manually filling out change requests, making it faster and less prone to error.
-By using Octopus to automatically create change requests, you can create best practice change management easily.
+By using Octopus to create change requests automatically, you can create best practice change management easily.

 This new integration links Octopus deployments to Jira Service Management change requests and automatically creates pre-populated “Request for change” change requests.
 You get improved traceability out-of-the-box, and you can prove to auditors that every controlled deployment has a change request.
 This ensures your CI/CD and release management processes are compliant with company policies and regulations.